-Historically, this album has been rated low from critics worldwide, as to many, it was so far left for even a diehard Eminem fan to listen to; but let’s actually think about this….
-Was it really that far left?
-Once you get past his stupid Scottish accent he tends to rap with, and you’ll see this album does have some songs with great substance.
-Do I think that the album is great?
-Absolutely not, but I do think it has a few songs that might have been overlooked.
+Historically, this album has been rated low from critics worldwide, as to many, it was so far left for even a diehard Eminem fan to listen to.
+But on the real, was it really that far left?
+Once you get past his stupid Scottish accent he tends to rap with, you’ll see this album does have some songs with great substance.

 Eminem is definitely a sick ass!
 What makes a sane human being make a song like this?
-This song is literally what Bill Cosby was.
-On the track, he mentions Lindsey Lohan and Britney Spears, explaining how he’s gonna enjoy molesting and chopping them up; he literally sounds like he wants to make some combination fried rice out of the two.
+This song is literally what Bill Cosby was back in the day.
+On the track, he tells fake stories about encountering Lindsey Lohan and Britney Spears, and how he told them each that he was gonna enjoy molesting and chopping them up.
+(Yikes)

 This is the only Groundskeeper Willie track I like from Eminem.

 I feel like Eminem’s flow is incredible on this song! (despite the fact that his lyrics are ridiculous).
 The beat is very infectious, too.

 You know what’s a shame?
 Nick Cannon stuck up for his ex-wife Mariah over this song, and as a result, he had to catch that fade by Eminem… well now he’s divorced.

 This song has that bop to it, however, it sounds like it was made on one of those toy pianos.
 (Remember the pianos that you can switch the type of sound it played?
 I had one as a kid – I made so many Souljaboy sounding beats on that thing!
 I could’ve been the next DJ mustard when i was younger!)